paulvu2023/Battleship-Game/README.md

 **Tech used:** HTML, CSS, JavaScript

 In short, Battleship was created using "Test Driven Development" which means that I created tests for classes and functions before I wrote them.
-I also used "Object Oriented Programming", so I used a lot of classses and methods.
 I began the project by creating tests for the classes and methods for Ships, Players, and Gameboards.
-Then I implemented the UI, the most difficult part, which came with a lot of problems.
+Then, I implemented the UI, the most difficult part, which came with a lot of problems.
 I 'connected' the HTML and the JavaScript using event listeners and DOM manipulation.
 Finally, I revamped the AI and increased it's attacking intelligence.

 # Improvements: